underscoreio/essential-slick/src/pages/data_modelling.md

 ~~~

 That's the design approach to take with Slick.
-The row model should reflect the row, not the row and a bunch of other rows from different tables.
+The row model should reflect the row, not the row plus a bunch of other data from different tables.

-#### Foreign Key Cascades, and Other Actions
+To pull data from across tables, use a query.

-### Table and Column Modifiers
+### Table and Column Modifiers {#schema-modifiers}

+To round off this section looking at tables and columns....

 #### Table Name and Schema